Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Qualitative Results

 \subsection{Mask Generation Examples}

-Fig.~\ref{fig:additional_mask_examples} and Fig.~\ref{fig:additional_mask_examples_flux} provide a detailed visualization of the mask generation process in SD2.1 and FLUX.
-Across both models, LoTTS exhibits several consistent behaviors that highlight its ability to identify and isolate low-quality regions.
+Fig.~\ref{fig:additional_mask_examples}, Fig.~\ref{fig:additional_mask_examples_sdxl}, and Fig.~\ref{fig:additional_mask_examples_flux} provide a detailed visualization of the mask generation process in SD2.1, SDXL, and FLUX.
+Across all models, LoTTS exhibits several consistent behaviors that highlight its ability to identify and isolate low-quality regions.

 First, the original cross-attention map ($\mathrm{CA}_{\mathrm{orig}}$) captures semantic foreground structure but provides limited information about actual degradations.
 The positive and negative prompt attention maps ($\mathrm{CA}_{\mathrm{pos}}$, $\mathrm{CA}_{\mathrm{neg}}$) reveal complementary patterns: $\mathrm{CA}_{\mathrm{pos}}$ tends to emphasize well-formed regions aligned with the prompt, while $\mathrm{CA}_{\mathrm{neg}}$ highlights visually inconsistent or low-confidence areas.
-Taking their contrast produces $\mathrm{CA}_{\mathrm{diff}}^{\prime}$, which reliably exposes localized artifacts such as missing limbs, distorted geometry, texture noise, or incorrect shading.
+Taking their contrast produces $\mathrm{CA}_{\mathrm{diff}}$, which reliably exposes localized artifacts such as missing limbs, distorted geometry, texture noise, or incorrect shading.

 Next, the propagated attention $\mathrm{CA}_{\mathrm{orig}}^{\prime}$ spreads semantic information through self-attention layers, sharpening object boundaries and reinforcing regions that are coherent with the global context.
-When combined ($\mathrm{CA}_{\mathrm{diff}}^{\prime} + \mathrm{CA}_{\mathrm{orig}}^{\prime}$), the resulting mask becomes both defect-aware and semantically grounded: irrelevant background areas are suppressed, while problematic regions remain dominant.
+When combined ($\mathrm{CA}_{\mathrm{diff}}^{\prime} + \lambda\,\mathrm{CA}_{\mathrm{orig}}^{\prime}$), the resulting mask becomes both defect-aware and semantically grounded: irrelevant background areas are suppressed, while problematic regions remain dominant.

 As shown in Fig.~\ref{fig:additional_mask_examples}, SD2.1 masks tend to be smoother and highlight larger defective zones.
-In contrast, FLUX (Fig.~\ref{fig:additional_mask_examples_flux}) produces finer-grained and more spatially precise masks, reflecting its higher visual capacity and ability to reveal subtle local degradations (e.g., thin structure distortions, glass reflections, or geometric irregularities).
-Across diverse prompts (human bodies, animals, food, vehicles, and indoor scenes) LoTTS consistently localizes error-prone regions, demonstrating its robustness.
+SDXL (Fig.~\ref{fig:additional_mask_examples_sdxl}) operates at $1024{\times}1024$ resolution, producing masks that are noticeably sharper and more spatially precise than SD2.1, accurately delineating defect boundaries while retaining strong semantic grounding.
+FLUX (Fig.~\ref{fig:additional_mask_examples_flux}) pushes this further, producing the finest-grained masks that capture subtle local degradations (e.g., thin structure distortions, glass reflections, or geometric irregularities), reflecting its higher visual capacity.
+Across diverse prompts (human bodies, animals, food, vehicles, and indoor scenes), LoTTS consistently localizes error-prone regions, demonstrating its robustness.